Dick Bertel: Breaking News

 Just as he was concluding his Conversation Piece program on WTIC Radio at 7:30 p.m.
 EST on April 4, 1968, Bertel was handed a bulletin, which he read while transitioning to a newscast, announcing that civil rights leader Dr. Martin Luther King had been shot in Memphis, Tenn.
 Later that evening, he anchored the 11 o'clock newscast on Channel 3 which was dominated by assassination-related demonstrations in Hartford's North End neighborhood.

 WTIC-TV, Channel 3

-From its founding in 1957 until it was sold in 1974, Bertel anchored newscasts and hosted public affairs shows on WTIC-TV, Channel 3 (WFSB today).
+From its founding in 1957 until it was sold in 1974, Bertel anchored newscasts and hosted public affairs shows on WTIC-TV, Channel 3 (today WFSB).

 WKSS Radio

 From 1978 to 1984, Bertel managed WKSS, a "beautiful music" radio station in Hartford.
 He was also the host of the morning show, Good Morning, New England.

 Voice of America

 In 1984, Bertel moved to the Washington, D.C. area where he became the executive producer for the Voice of America.
 From 1991 to 1993, Bertel worked for two years in Munich, Germany managing affiliate relations for VOA Europe, the Voice of America's pop music service aimed at European listeners.
 Returning to Washington, he created Talk to America, an international call-in show.